David-OConnor/cuda_setup/README.md

 directory, e.g. `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v13.0\bin`.
 You may also need the build tools containing `cl.exe` or similar in the path, e.g.: `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.44.35207\bin\Hostx64\x64`

-To use, create a `build.rs` file like this:
+To use, create a `build.rs` file like this.
+It will automatically compile a PTX file.
+You should package this PTX with your program, either as a file, or included in the binary.

 ```rust
 //!
 We use this to automatically compile CUDA C++ code when building.